Cop Car (film): Release

 The film premiered at the Sundance Film Festival on January 24, 2015.
-The film was released in theaters on August 7, 2015 by Focus World, which acquired distribution rights to the film on January 28, 2015.
+That same month, Focus World won distribution rights to the film in a bidding war which included studios such as IFC Films and Lionsgate Films, releasing it in theaters on August 7, 2015.

 Reception

 Critical response

 Cop Car received generally positive reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 82% based on 90 reviews, with an average rating of 7.10/10.
 The site's critical consensus reads, "Cop Car boasts a terrific premise and a grimly gripping opening act -- and for some viewers, that will be enough to compensate for the movie's uneven denouement."
-On Metacritic, the film has a score of 66 out of 100, based on 21 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 66 out of 100, based on 21 critics, indicating "generally favorable" reviews.

 Michael O'Sullivan of The Washington Post gave the film two out of four stars, saying, "Cop Car builds up a nice, suspenseful head of steam, mixing dark comedy and true creepiness in such a way that one mood never overwhelms the other."
 Bill Goodykoontz of The Arizona Republic gave the film three and a half stars out of five, saying, "Bacon can play just about anything, and he's having a good time here as a guy not quite smart enough to keep himself out of trouble, but wily enough to try to dig himself out of it.
 It's fun to watch."
 Bruce Demara of the Toronto Star gave the film three out of four stars, saying, "Anchored by solid performances and a taut script, Cop Car is a tension-filled thrill ride."
 Brian Moylan of The Guardian gave the film four out of five stars, saying, "The movie culminates in a tense, protracted standoff that keeps the audience on edge for way longer than is comfortable.
 I mean that as a compliment."
 Todd McCarthy of The Hollywood Reporter gave the film a negative review, saying, "A potentially fun premise soon turns into no fun at all in Cop Car, a seriously imagination-challenged low-end action thriller."
 Peter Debruge of Variety gave the film a positive review, saying, "Watts demonstrates masterful control, pushing right up against the limits of what we can take (even non-parents will be rattled watching the boys mishandling loaded weapons), and yet, at every turn, the screenplay falls short of the picture's full potential, missing opportunities that could have made this a classic."